VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter01.md

-# Chapter 1 of Part 1 Brief Introduction
+# Brief Introduction to mGNCS

 ## Introduction of the New Control Set